Safe and Efficient Social Navigation through Explainable Safety Regions Based on Topological Features: Background

-\textbf{Topology and Topological Space.} A topological space is a powerful mathematical concept for describing the connectivity of a space.
+A topological space is a powerful mathematical concept for describing the connectivity of a space.
 Informally, a topological space is a set of points, each of them equipped with the notion of neighbourhood.

 One way to represent a topological space is by decomposing it into simple pieces such that their common intersections are lower-dimensional pieces of the same kind.
 In this paper, we use simplicial complexes as the data structure to represent topological spaces.